oxsecurity/megalinter/docs/descriptors/salesforce_sfdx_scanner_apex.md

   regardless of its current 'disabled' attribute.
       E.g., $ sfdx scanner:run --target "somefile.js" --engine "eslint-lwc,pmd"
         Evaluates rules against somefile.js, using eslint-lwc and pmd engines.

+    Use --engine to invoke engines that are not enabled by default.
+      E.g, $ sfdx scanner:run --target "/some/dir" --engine cpd
+        Executes CPD engine against known file extensions in "/some/dir".
+CPD helps detect blocks of code duplication in selected languages.

     To use PMD with your own rule reference file, use --pmdconfig.
 Note that rule filters are not applied.